danielcovill/Lessons/Lesson 6 - API Interaction/notes.md

 # Homework 1
 1. Use insomnia to show the location of your IP address using [FreeGeoIP](https://freegeoip.app/)
-1. Use insomnia to show the location of another IP address using FreeGeoIP
+1. Use insomnia to show the location of a random IP address using FreeGeoIP
 1. Use insomnia to demonstrate shortening a link via an authenticated POST request against [Bit.ly](https://dev.bitly.com/api-reference/)

 # Lesson 2